Elisabeth-A/Analysis-Neuronal-Data/README.md

 # Analysis-Neuronal-Data

-Scripts for the Analysis of neuronal responses acquired using 2-photon Ca2+ imaging
+Scripts for the analysis of neuronal responses acquired using 2-photon Ca2+ imaging

 Plotting and analysing correlations of neuronal response size across different recording sessions and different experimental groups: